mariellefoster/plots_and_projects/README.md

 ## Make my house a doorbell
 - since we don't have one :(
+- could you ring for a particular person and then it texts that person that someone rang for them

 ## Bible timeline visualizer
 - When were different books believed to have been written?